Dan4dan4/Sol/APIDOCS.md

     ```json
     {"error": "Please enter valid stock ticker"}
     ```
-## Purchase a stock and add to portfolio
+## Buy a stock and add to portfolio

-Purchases a stock and adds to portfolio
+Buy a stock and adds to portfolio

 * Require Authentication: true